hereismari/a2oj-as-csv/updateGradesApp/README.md

 ## What do I need in order to run it?

   - Every column that is a contest in ahmed-aly(list) must have the word *lista* in it.
-And for every list lista1, lista2, ... listan must exist a file csv in the folder *lists* with the same name.
+And for every list lista 1, lista 2, ... lista n, a csv file must exist in the folder *lists* with the same name (lista 1, lista 2, ... ).
   - install [gspread](https://github.com/burnash/gspread)
   - Obtain OAuth2 credentials from Google Developers Console (as especified in the gspread repository).
     You'll get a conf file and **must** put this file in the conf folder with the name `sheet_conf.json`!!!
-  - Almost done!
+  - Almost done (I know it should be easier, right?) !
 Now you'll have to give the email of your google developer account the permission to edit the sheet.
     (Just share with this email the sheet and give it write access)

 ## How to run?